Let Blue Water Appraisals help you determine if you can get rid of your PMI

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 A certified, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a hard thing to know.
-As appraisers, it's our job to understand the market dynamics of our area.
+As appraisers, it's our job to know the market dynamics of our area.
 At Blue Water Appraisals, we're masters at determining value trends in Cape Coral, Lee County and surrounding areas, and we know when property values have risen or declined.
 Faced with information from an appraiser, the mortgage company will usually cancel the PMI with little anxiety.
 At which time, the home owner can enjoy the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: